Setting up a C++ Development Environment

 Currently, that line of code is cout << "Hello World!";.

-cout is an abbreviation of "console out".
-When we want to write (or "stream") things to the console, we will use cout.
+cout is an abbreviation of "character output".
+When we write (or "stream") things to the character output, it should appear in a terminal or console window when we run our program.

 If the thing we want to send is some text, we need to put the text in double quotes, such as "Hello World!" or "Goodbye!".